Click here for the most current site NEWS.

 events are at the Annenberg Space for Photography, 2000 Avenue of the Stars, Century City.
 Reservations recommended.
 Information: (213) 403-3000 or

-JIM J'S JUKEBOX AT THE BEVERLY HILLS LIBRARY.
-The monthly series features American Songbook buff Jim Jimirro.
-Jimirro is the founding president of the Disney Channel and Walt Disney Home Video, and current Chairman of the Board of the National
+JIM J'S JUKEBOX - The 14th season of the lectures by American Songbook buff Jim Jimirro (founding president of The Disney Channel and current Chairman of the Board of National Lampoon) will begin on September 12 at

 ZOCALO PUBLIC SQUARE LECTURE SERIES - Series of public lectures in a variety of locations throughout the Los Angeles area and on a variety of topics.
 Information: